mrsahin101/Fundamentals_of_Programming_Csharp/Chapter1_Introduction_to_Programming/Notes.md

 - .NET for Windows Store Apps -> Designed for programs that going to run on Windows machines

 # Compiling Code And IDE's
+- Integrated Development Envoirments( IDE's) can be really usefull to use when dealing with big projects.
+- IDE's can be used for debugging, coding, testing, acessing other libraries, designing UI, etc..
+- When trying to compile a code and giving errors; checking error messages helping a lot to find where the problem is.
+- There are few alternatives to Visual Studio but honestly none of them is good as Visual Studio.

+# Debugging

+- Debugging is important part of software development.
+- We can use breakpoints, Step-by-Step execution to find the bugs.
+- Once we find the problem with debugging we can correct it easly.

+# Decompiling
+- Decompiling can be used to extract source file from .exe file.
+In some cases can be usefull.
+- ILSpy or JustDecompile tools can be used.

+# Other .NET Languages

+## VB.NET
+- Successor of Visual Basic 6.0
+- Not recommended
+- Similiar to C#

+## Managed C++
+- Implementation of C++ to .NET framework.

+## F#
+- Functional programming for .NET

+## JavaScript
+- Javascript implementation for .NET